-Although proprietary software has been developed for geometrically adjusting digitized vectors and establishing line connectivity^{46,47}, the results are not entirely satisfactory48.
-Once the vectors have been transformed into a link-and-node connected structure, however, it is possible to extract the area topology by geometric processing45 and infer automatically a great deal of implicit information about mapped entities and make this explicit^{44,49}.
+Although proprietary software has been developed for geometrically adjusting digitised vectors and establishing line connectivity (Ericksen, 1984; ESRI, 1985), the results are not entirely satisfactory (Visvalingam and Sekouris, 1989).
+But, once the vectors have been transformed into a link and node connected structure, it is possible to extract the area topology by geometric processing (Kirby et al, 1989) and infer automatically a great deal of implicit information about mapped entities and make this explicit (de Simone, 1986; Wade et al, 1986).

-Durham50 described raster-to-vector conversion and autotracing, which derives an internal structured model of a drawing from the display image, as 'an innovation in human-computer interaction, a first step towards the intelligent sketchpad which has some basic knowledge of how the human eye sees shapes'.
-Wade51 and de Simone49 demonstrated how the computer could automatically recognize administrative hierarchies and user-perceived objects, such as houses, minor buildings, roads and pavements respectively.
+Durham (1989, p 27) described raster-to-vector conversion and autotracing, which derives an internal structured model of a drawing from the display image, as "an innovation in human-computer interaction, a first step towards the intelligent sketchpad which has some basic knowledge of how the human eye sees shapes".
+Wade (1986) and de Simone (1986) demonstrated how the computer could automatically recognise administrative hierarchies and userperceived objects, such as houses, minor buildings, roads and pavements respectively.

 Digital models of reality are more useful when they represent topographic, rather than cartographic, entities.
-The Ordnance Survey 1:50000 Small Scales Demonstrator (SSD) Database of Sheffield and Doncaster (Sheet 111) was captured from analogue maps.
+The Ordnance Survey 1:50 000 Small

+Scales Demonstrator (SSD) Database of Sheffield and Doncaster (Sheet 111) was captured from analog maps.
 Cartographic databases tend to be incomplete because of the limitations imposed by the paper medium.
-To avoid clutter, only high-priority features and objects, such as highways and administrative boundaries, are recorded in their entirety.
+To avoid clutter, only high priority features and objects, such as highways and administrative boundaries, are recorded in their entirety.
 Other features, such as river networks, remain incomplete, especially in built-up areas.
-Also, often on a map, the direction of flow of rivers is implied by contours and line width and the process of digitizing does not make such information explicit.
-Consequently, the UK Institute of Hydrology is using the digital terrain model (DTM), produced by the UK Military Survey from height information captured from 1: 50000 maps, to fill in by simulation such missing information and extract a complete flow-directed network of rivers and their catchment boundaries (Moore, personal communication).
-Peucker and Douglas52, Mark53 and Marks et al.54 have also used DTMs for identifying drainage basin catchment boundaries and river networks, and have described the problem posed by 'pits' in the DTM.
+Also, often on a map, the direction of flow of rivers is implied by contours and line width and the process of digitising does not make such information explicit.
+Consequently, the Institute of Hydrology is using the Digital Terrain Model, produced by the Military Survey from height information captured from 1:50 000 maps, to fill in by simulation such missing information and extract a complete flow-directed network of rivers and their catchment boundaries (Moore, personal communication).
+Peucker and Douglas (1975), Mark (1984) and Marks et al (1984) have also used DTMs for identifying drainage basin catchment boundaries and river networks and have described the problem posed by 'pits' in the DTM.

-The use of digital maps within the rapidly developing and commercially important area of geographical information systems (GIS) is greatly facilitated by the recording of user-perceived objects.
-The objects recorded in the SSD database were manually chained.
+The use of digital maps within the rapidly developing and commercially important area of Geographical Information Systems (GIS) is greatly facilitated by the recording of user-perceived objects.
+The objects recorded in the SSD Database were manually chained.
 Clearly, this is not practicable for the identification of all objects in Great Britain.
-Manual processes are also error-prone and tend to gloss over any existing errors.
-Visvalingam and Sekouris48 suggested that area-objects in the SSD database could be automatically recognized if candidate seeds for the primitive regions45 could be extracted by scanning the colour separations used in printing.
-Structured digital map data were used by Mason et al.55 for segmentation and interpretation of remotely sensed images.
-Early automated, computer-assisted and near-manual cartography were mainly concerned with computerizing map generation for the human information processing system.
-Advances in digital mapping have already stimulated research into computer interpretation of maps based on heuristics so as to make explicit the required topological and semantic information in a cost-effective way; digital mapping has launched automated cartography into a new era.
+Manual processes are also error prone and tend to gloss over any existing errors.
+Visvalingam and Sekouris (1989) suggested that area-objects in the SSD database could be automatically recognised if candidate seeds for the primitive regions (Kirby et al, 1990) could be extracted by scanning the colour separations used in printing.
+Structured digital map data were used by Mason et al (1988) for segmentation and interpretation of remotely sensed images.
+Early automated, computer-assisted and near-manual cartography were mainly concerned with computerising map generation for the human information processing system.
+Advances in digital mapping have already stimulated research into computer interpretation of maps based on heuristics so as to make explicit the required topologic and semantic information in a costeffective way; digital mapping has launched automated cartography into a new era.